ibm-cloud-docs/cloud-databases/hosting-models.md

 {: #hosting-provisioning-ui}
 {: ui}

-To provision a {{site.data.keyword.databases}} service instance through the UI, select your **hosting type**.
+To provision a {{site.data.keyword.databases-for}} service instance through the UI, select your **hosting type**.
 Choose either Shared Compute or Isolated Compute.
 Next, select the appropriate **Resource Allocation** for your workload.

 ### Provisioning using the API
 {: #hosting-models-provisioning-api}